Rising costs with arrow and coins

 For investors managing sizable wealth, every dollar counts.
 Ron McCoy and Freedom Capital Advisors are ready to help optimize your portfolio’s trading practices, ensuring more of your money stays where it belongs—working for you.

-For investors with sizable portfolios, trading costs can add up quickly and make a meaningful difference in long-term returns.
-Even small fees and commissions, when applied to frequent or large trades, can eat into gains over time.
-Understanding the true cost of buying and selling investments is an important part of managing a large account.
+For investors with larger portfolios, trading costs can quietly add up and have a real impact on long-term results.
+Even small fees and commissions can eat into returns, especially if you’re trading frequently or moving big amounts.
+Knowing the true costs of buying and selling investments is a key part of managing wealth wisely.

-There are ways to help reduce these expenses, such as comparing brokerage fees, considering the impact of bid-ask spreads, and being mindful of how often you trade.
-Working with an experienced advisor can also help you develop a strategy that keeps costs in check while supporting your investment goals.
-By staying informed and proactive, you can help ensure that more of your portfolio’s growth stays working for you.
+You can lower these costs by shopping around for low-fee brokerage platforms, watching out for bid-ask spreads, and being smart about how often you buy and sell.
+An experienced advisor can help you build a strategy that controls costs while staying true to your goals.
+By staying proactive and informed, you can keep more of your portfolio’s growth working for you over time.

 Why Trading Costs Matter